Vortriz/awesome-niri/CONTRIBUTING.md

 - Double check your spelling and grammar! 😁
 - Keep entries sorted alphabetically by title.
 - The docs for niri state that "niri" is canonically written in lower-case.
 So "Niri" is fine in the item name if the item is named such, but please use "niri" in the item description.
 If it is at the start of a sentence then try to reframe it such that the sentence does not start with it.
 Only capitalize it if absolutely necessary!
+- Distro entries in [Disto Integration section](https://github.com/Vortriz/awesome-niri/?tab=readme-ov-file#distro-integration) should be recognized by [Distowatch](https://distrowatch.com).
+Otherwise, please add them to [Showcase section](https://github.com/Vortriz/awesome-niri/discussions/30).

-Basic entry formatting requirements have to be checked via a [awesome-lint](https://github.com/sindresorhus/awesome-lint).
-Run it locally first.
+Basic entry formatting requirements have to be checked via [awesome-lint](https://github.com/sindresorhus/awesome-lint).

 Thanks for contributing!